UFAL-DSG/alex/README.rst

 Missing features:

-- there is no user simulator for any of the supported domains
+- no user simulator for any of the supported domains
-- as a result there is no trainable dialogue policies
+- no trainable dialogue policies

 Installation
 ------------